mpfdavis/react-es6-boilerplate/README.md

 ## Versions

-This has been tested and works with Node 4.3.0 and NPM 2.10.1 however, you will see a huge (buildtime) performance improvement using Node 6+ and NPM 3+ due to Babel module discovery improvements
+This has been tested and works with Node 4.3.0 and NPM 2.10.1 however, you will see a huge (buildtime) performance improvement using Node 6+ and NPM 3+ due to Babel module discovery improvements.

 ## Features

  - Babel v6 (support for all ES6 syntax client and server)
  - React v15